 2) Mortgage Principal Retirement: God has been good to us at St. Mark’s Lutheran Church by The Narrows!
 Our membership and our capacity for mission has continued to grow over the years, and we have found many ways to be engaged in meaningful ministry with people inside and outside our walls.
 As we continue to hear God’s call to use our gifts in faithful and generous ways, we now have the potential to make an even greater impact by eliminating our mortgage debt and redirecting that money to strengthen ministry at St. Mark’s and in our community.
 Click here for additional information about the Blessing in Abundance Campaign.

 3) Mission Endowment makes distributions based on the endowment fund’s growth while preserving the principal of original gifts.
 Endowment grants are awarded annually to a variety of mission projects that go beyond regular offerings.
 Examples include special initiatives, educational ministries (such as Evangelical Lutheran Church in America (ELCA) seminaries, colleges and St. Mark’s students who attend them), missions of the ELCA (such as new congregation development, global missions and social ministries), capital improvements and mortgage debt reduction.

 In addition, you may designate gifts for the purposes of “ministry enhancement.”
-Examples of this category include direct payments to the principle in the current mortgage on the building, local and global mission trips, the Delong Elementary Backpack Program, homeless and hunger ministries, and special projects.
+Examples of this category include local and global mission trips, the Delong Elementary Backpack Program, homeless and hunger ministries, and special projects.
 The best way to designate funds for ministry enhancement is to write a check and note the purpose on the check.